rodrigoguarischi/sea/README.md

    - Men (76%) and Women (24%)
  - Post-mortem quantitative assessment of lesions in their aorta and coronary arteries:
    - % surface area with **fatty streaks** and **fibrous plaques**

+Link to publication: <a href="https://doi.org/10.1001/jama.281.8.727" target="_blank">Strong JP, Malcom GT, McMahan CA, et al. Prevalence and Extent of Atherosclerosis in Adolescents and Young Adults: Implications for Prevention From the Pathobiological Determinants of Atherosclerosis in Youth Study.
+JAMA.
+1999;281(8):727–735. doi:10.1001/jama.281.8.727</a>

 ### SEA